carter2099/dsa.rb/README.md

 7. Run `dsa.rb` to test your implementations!

-Tip - `Node` has two fields: `value` containing its value, and `neighbors` which is a list of `Node` containing the node's neighbors.
+Tip - `Node` has two fields: `value` containing its value, and `neighbors` which is an array of `Node` containing the node's neighbors.

 #### Full Usage:
 - `dsa.rb [run|init|reset|restore|clean|help]`